Would you like to receive Spotlight, the online magazine of the VIDC, as well as invitations to events and documentation?

 Tel.: +43 1 713 35 94 - 61

-works for kulturen in bewegung as a consultant for women*, art and cultural education.
+works for kulturen in bewegung as project manager and a consultant for music, art and cultural education with focus on gender issues.

 Tel.: +43 1 713 35 94 - 28

-She earned a master’s degree in post-conceptual art and currently in PhD Program in Decolonial Studies at the Academy of Fine Arts Vienna.
+Marissa Lobo holds a master's degree in post-conceptual art and is currently a doctoral candidate in the PhD program of Philosophy at the Academy of Fine Arts Vienna.

 Tel.: +43 1 713 35 94 - 59